lorikrell/gamerchic/docs/horror.md

 <div id="vhilit">

 **Hit points as a madness counter.** As players take damage, they experience elements of horror.
-When they reach death, they survive but gain an insanity specific to the cause of that death.
-For example, dying by vampiric bite, they may constantly feel weakened, hungry, see or hear wisps of the vampire about them.
+When they reach death, they survive but gain a madness specific to the cause of that death.
+For example, dying by vampiric bite, they may constantly feel weakened, hungry, see wisps or hear soft words of the vampire about them.
 Perhaps they were stabbed through by many blades.
 They may feel dread when raising their sword, feel stabbing pain when attacking others from their old would, or hear and see every slashing attack by others as hyper real overwhelming and gruesome.
 Or give them a short term or permanent derangement.
 [World of Darkness](https://whitewolf.fandom.com/wiki/List_of_Derangements_(WOD)) has many incredible options.

 **Madness effects based on encountered horror elements.** They may roll against a difficult class (DC) for the situation, or roleplay out the scenario.
 Winning or losing may incur a different effect.
 Madness can be short-term, long-term, or indefinite.
 Most relatively mundane effects impose short-term madness, which lasts for just a few minutes.
 More horrific effects or cumulative effects can result in long-term or indefinite madness.
 Depending on which is easier, choose one of the following methods for tracking madness: